raydNDev/RAGEMP/README.md

 # RAGEMP
-All my releasted stuff for RAGE MP.
+All my released stuff for RAGE MP.